 Steps:

-- After finishing the additional procedures, we can see our document in the Print Preview option with header.
+• After finishing the additional procedures, we can see our document in the Print Preview option with a header.

-Read More: How to Print Excel Sheet with Header on Every Page in Excel (3 Methods)
+Read More: How to Keep Header in Excel When Printing

 Using VBA code to do any task in Excel is always a fun and convenient alternative.
 If you want to edit your header with VBA code, follow the steps below.